 The school is affiliated with the Hizmet Movement (also known as the Gülen Movement).
 Hizmet is a civil society organization, inspired by Sufi Islam, which was founded in Turkey around the ideas of an Islamic cleric, Fethullah Gülen (b.
 1941), and participants began to launch businesses, as well as educational, and interfaith projects, in Nigeria in the 1990s.

-Hizmet is the Turkish word for “service,” and indeed, these schools serve their communities.
-The school’s mission is to “produce intelligent, enlightened and highly socialized individuals (youths), who are fit to pursue higher education and become effective, integrated and productive members of the society.”
-Towards that goal, together with its affiliated institutions throughout the country they provide instruction to around 5,000 students, regardless of their religious, ethnic, or tribal affiliations (there are over 250 ethnic groups in Nigeria).
-The movement has also established other partnering institutions in Nigeria, including a university, a hospital, an educational consulting agency), a tuition center which caters to those students preparing for statewide examinations), and a dialogue foundation (which hosts interfaith dialogue events).
+Hizmet is the Turkish word for “service,” and indeed, this school’s mission is to “produce intelligent, enlightened and highly socialized individuals (youths), who are fit to pursue higher education and become effective, integrated and productive members of the society.”
+Towards that goal, Hizmet schools in Nigeria provide instruction to around 5,000 students, regardless of their religious, ethnic, or tribal affiliations (there are over 250 ethnic groups in Nigeria).
+The movement has also established other partnering institutions in Nigeria, including a university, hospital, consulting agency, examination preparation center, and a dialogue foundation (which hosts interfaith dialogue events).
 All of these are located in Abuja, but representatives from these institutions are found across Nigeria.

 The schools are widely lauded for their academic success, and Nigerian President Muhammadu Buhari thus far supports their presence in Nigeria.
 After the July 15, 2016, attempted coup in Turkey, Turkish President Tayyip Erdoǧan blamed the plot on Hizmet.
 He did so without evidence, scapegoating participants and labeling them traitors and terrorists, apparently in order to increase his own authority.
 While Hizmet has over 2,000 schools around the world, Erdoǧan has recently pressured foreign governments to shutter these schools, in some cases succeeding.
 However, Nigeria’s Minister of Education, Malam Adamu Adamu, has stated that given the frivolity of the request and the lack of evidence confirming any complicity on the part of Hizmet in the plot, the schools, which employ around 2,000 Nigerians, would remain open.